akaFACET/BusSchedule/README.md

 ## BusSchedule
-Android Sample app to finding the schedule suburban buses. (in Republic of Belarus)
+This is android sample app for finding the schedule of suburban buses. (in Republic of Belarus)

 [GET .APK](https://github.com/akaFACET/BusSchedule/raw/master/app/release/app-release.apk)